grkiran16/Udacity-Disaster/README.md

 4. Go to https://view6914b2f4-3001.udacity-student-workspaces.com

-The page includes 2 visualizations which gives an overview of the training set You can analyze a new message in the 'Enter message' section
+The page includes 2 visualizations which gives an overview of the training set

+You can analyze a new message in the 'Enter message' section

+Unable to upload the model file, please use the above instructions to generate one